 A DSP (Demand-Side Platform), like Google DV360, is used by advertisers to buy ad space across various publishers.
 While both platforms work together in programmatic advertising, they are on opposite sides of the transaction.

-Follow Finance (AZAD Architects, Barnala) for practical tips from an architect, blogger, technical expert, and financer's lens.
+Follow AZAD Search for practical tips from an architect, blogger, technical expert, and financer's lens.